-Carefully review the following before submitting a change to the Hyperledger Fabric code base.
+Carefully review the following before submitting a change.
 These guidelines apply to developers that are new to open source, as well as to experienced open source developers.

 This section contains guidelines for submitting code changes for review.
-For more information on how to submit a change using Gerrit, please see Working with Gerrit.
+For more information on how to submit a change using Gerrit, please see Gerrit.

-All changes to Hyperledger Fabric are submitted as Git commits via Gerrit.
+Changes are submitted as Git commits.
 Each commit must contain:

-- a short and descriptive subject line that is 55 characters or fewer, followed by a blank line,
+- a short and descriptive subject line that is 72 characters or fewer, followed by a blank line.

-- a change description with the logic or reasoning for your changes, followed by a blank line,
+- a change description with your logic or reasoning for the changes, followed by a blank line

 - a Change-Id identifier line, followed by a colon (Change-Id:).
 Gerrit won’t accept patches without this identifier.